saylordotorg/course_hist311/Unit06.md

+---
+layout: default
+title: "HIST311: The Age of the Atlantic Slave Trade, 1500-1900"
+course_description: "An introduction to the history of the Atlantic slave trade from the 16th to the 20th century.
+Analyzes its causes as well as its long lasting effects on Africa, Europe, and the Americas."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: The Middle Passage** <span id="6"></span> *Over 30,000 slaving voyages brought Africans to the Americas.
 These captive Africans reached the New World through what is called the*